 Methotrexate is one of the most commonly used drugs to treat RA.
 However, it can decrease the levels of an important vitamin in your body called folate.

 This leads to a side effect of methotrexate called folate deficiency.
-Your doctor may suggest you take a folic acid supplement, which is a man-made form of folate.
+Your doctor may suggest you take a folic acid supplement, which is a manufactured form of folate.

-- leafy vegetables such as spinach, broccoli, and lettuce
+- leafy vegetables, such as spinach, broccoli, and lettuce

-- certain fruits such as bananas, melons, and lemons
+- certain fruits, such as bananas, melons, and lemons

-- legumes such as peas, beans, lentils, soybeans, and peanuts
+- legumes, such as peas, beans, lentils, soybeans, and peanuts

 - orange juice and tomato juice

-When you take methotrexate, you can develop levels of folate that are lower than normal.
+When you take methotrexate, you can develop low levels of folate.
 This is because methotrexate causes your body to get rid of more folate as waste than usual.
 This effect causes folate deficiency.

 When you use methotrexate to treat RA, it helps decrease pain and swelling by blocking certain chemicals in your body that lead to inflammation.
 Methotrexate does block folate, but the way it treats RA seems to be mostly unrelated to blocking folate.

-Treating your RA is very important, so making your treatment as easy as possible is important.
-If your doctor prescribes methotrexate for your RA, talk to them about your risk of folate deficiency and the possibility of using folic acid to prevent side effects.
+Treating your RA is very important, so you should make your treatment as easy as possible.
+If your doctor prescribes methotrexate for your RA, talk with them about your risk of folate deficiency and the possibility of using folic acid to prevent side effects.